 This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes damaging brain cells.
 Medical providers may categorize a concussion as a “mild brain injury.”
 While they may not be life-threatening, we’ve seen a number of studies over the years, which demonstrate that concussions can be serious and have lifelong consequences, particularly if they are not properly treated.

-If you have suffered a concussion or the long-term effects of a concussion as a result of someone else’s negligence or wrongdoing, you may be able to recover compensation for your injuries, damages and losses, including costs of ongoing treatment and care.
-An experienced brain injury lawyer can help you better understand your legal rights and options.
+Suppose you have suffered a concussion or the long-term effects of a concussion as a result of someone else’s negligence or wrongdoing.
+In that case, you may be able to recover compensation for your injuries, damages and losses, including costs of ongoing treatment and care.
+An experienced brain injury lawyer can help you understand your legal rights and options better.